sampathweb/scraping_workshop/README.md

 ####[Presentation materials available here](https://docs.google.com/a/radius.com/presentation/d/1QUbdzaI7fRwY1lspgCPnZ5as-NAZzBjYEsuyKrOIBlM/view)

-The spiders collect data about the wine products from www.wine.com and are broken out into levels that build new concepts on top of each other.
+The spiders collect data about the wine products from a wine website and are broken out into levels that build new concepts on top of each other.

 * __L0 (wine_example/spiders/L0_barespider.py)__
-    * set up basic spider to fetch from wine.com url
+    * set up basic spider to fetch from wine&#x2E;com url

 * __L1 (wine_example/spiders/L1_wine.py)__
     * Create a spider that returns an item type named 'Wine' containing the fields: 1) the specific product page link, 2) product name, and 3) the current sell price.
-Only do this for the first page of 25 wine products at www.wine.com/v6/wineshop
+Only do this for the first page of 25 wine products at the wine website

 * __L2 (wine_example/spiders/L2_wine_meta.py)__